 On that score, Pharisees need to listen to Anne Lamott who said: “The difference between you and God is that God doesn’t think He’s you.”

-8) Pharisees cannot tolerate correction, even when it’s given in a spirit of Christ.
+8) Pharisees cannot tolerate correction, even when it’s given in the spirit of Christ.

 A Pharisee hasn’t caught on to the fact that no human sees every angle of everything.

 Pharisees are quick to join the bandwagon of brother/sister bashing, crafting special attacks against those who don’t line up with their unique interpretations of Scripture.
 And they break out in boils whenever someone points out their own flaws.

 As Len Sweet and I argued in Jesus: A Theography, the things that make Jesus angry aren’t what most evangelicals get angry about.

-I suspect that as you were reading this article, your brain was populating different people who fit my description of a Pharisee.
+I suspect that as you were reading this article, your brain was populating with different people who fit my description of a Pharisee.